robi24/robi24.github.io/_posts/2024-01-06-zsh-bira-theme-custom-prompt.md

 #### <a id="tldr"></a> TLDR

-1. To remove macos Terminal title auto update by zsh, uncomment `DISABLE_AUTO_TITLE` from your `.zshrc` file
+1. To disable macos Terminal title auto update by zsh, uncomment `DISABLE_AUTO_TITLE` from your `.zshrc` file

 2. To change zsh cli prompt title add these two lines to your `.zshrc` file